effects-of-superheroes-n-childrem

 1. Superheroes for kids can inspire creativity and imagination

 2. Superheroes have an amazing ability to influence children’s ingenuity and fantasy.
-Kids can create their own unique superhero personas, abilities, and outfits by envisioning themselves as superheroes, urging them to think outside the box and come up with innovative solutions to problems.
+Kids can create their unique superhero personas, abilities, and outfits by envisioning themselves as superheroes, urging them to think outside the box and come up with innovative solutions to problems.
 Superheroes for kids are an engaging and powerful instrument for personal growth.

-5. Superheroes for kids teach teamwork
+5. Superheroes for Kids teach teamwork

 6. Why do you think movies like Avengers, Justice League and X-Men are superhits and are fan favourites?
 It is because all the superheroes come together and work as a team to fight against evil and help people.
 While working towards a shared objective, all team members appreciate each other’s views and abilities.